On this page:

 When a Scan Completed webhook event is triggered, and the associated digital asset has tags, the notification now includes those tags for added context, such as:

-New tenants see default package limits pre-filled, while existing ones see current values.
+New organizations see default package limits pre-filled, while existing ones see current values.
 Inputs now follow defined maximums:

 - 10,000 monitored pages